What is PAYE Tax? The UK Pay As You Earn system (PAYE) is a method of paying National Insurance contributions and Income Tax.

 PAYE: This 'Pay As You Earn' section includes key information about the National Minimum Wage and the current payment rates.

-That process happens before you receive your pension or wages.
+All these processes take place before you receive your pension or wages.

 Find out how to keep pay and tax records and the correct procedures for using PAYE forms: P45, P60, P11D.

-There is extra information about the pay you need to declare and how to report cash in hand payments.
+Note: This section is where you get expert advice about you payment rights as workers and employers.
+There is extra information about the pay you need to declare and how to report any cash in hand payments.